juanfrank77/sveltekit-starter/README.md

 A sveltekit template with typescript, tailwindcss, eslint, prettier, playwright, vitetest.
 * [Sveltekit](https://kit.svelte.dev/) - Sveltekit is a framework for building web applications of all sizes, with a beautiful development experience and flexible, powerful production output.
 * [Svelte](https://svelte.dev/) - Svelte is a radical new approach to building user interfaces.
 Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.
-* [Typescript](https://www.typescriptlang.org/) - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 * [Eslint](https://eslint.org/) - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 * [Prettier](https://prettier.io/) - Prettier is an opinionated code formatter.
 * [Playwright](https://playwright.dev/) - Playwright is a Node.js library to automate Chromium, Firefox and WebKit with a single API.